jhuynh139/Fetch-Rewards-Point-Handler/README.txt

 	6.4.
 If you picked one of the POST methods, make sure to include the form parameters mentioned above under the "Body" tab in "x-www-form-urlencoded" form by clicking the radio button and entering the relevant information.

-7. startup.bat unpacks the FetchRewardsPointHandler.war file under apache-tomcat-8.5.78\webapps after deploying, and all of the code is visible under apache-tomcat-8.5.78\webapps\FetchRewardsPointHandler\WEB-INF\classes\fetchrewards.

 :)